daniCsorba/workflow-recipes/recipes/workflow-create-gitflow-release-branch.md

 # Example Workflow: Create Gitflow release branch

 ## Description
-An example Workflow that creates a Gitflow release branch for a specific version.
-The version can be passed as an Environment Variable for the Workflow.
+Example Workflow that creates a Gitflow release branch for a specific version.
+The version can be passed on as an Environment Variable for the Workflow.

 ## Prerequisites